Fertility preservation: Adverse effects

 Compared with the general population, people with cancer have a higher risk of arterial thrombotic events such as stroke, myocardial infarction and peripheral arterial embolism.
 This risk has a potential to be further increased in females undergoing controlled ovarian hyperstimulation for fertility preservation, but is usually only associated with cases of ovarian hyperstimulation syndrome (OHSS).
 On the other hand, venous thromboembolism rarely occurs unless a pregnancy is achieved, and is therefore usually not particularly relevant in the stage of oocyte retrieval.
 Therefore, the recommended controlled ovarian hyperstimulation protocol for in females with cancer is an antagonist protocol using a GnRH agonist for final maturation induction, in order to decrease the risk of OHSS.
 When used in conjunction with oocyte or embryo cryopreservation, using GnRH agonist rather than hCG for final maturation induction has no evidence of a difference in live birth rate (in contrast to fresh cycles where usage of GnRH agonist has a lower live birth rate).
 Anticoagulant prophylaxis is recommended to be administered only to selected subgroups of females such as those with other risk factors of hypercoagulability or those who do develop early OHSS.

 Fertility preservation in transgender men

-Transgender men should be given the opportunity to have counselling on preserving their fertility before undergoing any type of medical transition, otherwise they may be unable to have biological children in the future.
-This is important as individuals may start their transition at a young age where they have no interest in future children, however half of adult trans men do wish to have children.
-Suppressing puberty in paediatric patients does pause the development of fertility, however this is reversible.
-Some fertility options in adults trans men present problems as they may require stopping hormone treatment for around 3 months to carry out the procedure, as well as multiple transvaginal ultrasounds (a probe entering and scanning the inside of the vagina) - both of which may be distressing for a transgender individual.
+It is necessary that transgender men be given the opportunity to have counselling on preserving their fertility before undergoing any type of medical transition, as certain methods may cause them to be unable to carry children.
+Some fertility options in adult trans men present problems as they may require stopping hormone treatment for around 3 months and/or transvaginal ultrasounds, both of which may be distressing for a transgender individual.
 Various methods of fertility preservation are detailed in the table above.